kimdoanh89/CKA-exercises/05_scheduling.md

 staticPodPath: /etc/just-to-mess-with-you
 ```

-Run the command ps -aux | grep kubelet and identify the config file - --config=/var/lib/kubelet/config.yaml.
+- Run the command ps -aux | grep kubelet and identify the config file - --config=/var/lib/kubelet/config.yaml.
 Then check in the config file for staticPdPath.

+- Identify which node the static pod is created on, ssh to the node and delete the pod definition file.
+If you don't know the IP of the node, run the kubectl get nodes -o wide command and identify the IP.
+Then SSH to the node using that IP.
+For static pod manifest path look at the file /var/lib/kubelet/config.yaml on node01

 </p>
 </details>